 SUB Plans are designed primarily to supplement state unemployment insurance (“SUI”) benefits.
 Because of this relationship to SUI benefits, most SUB Plans pay weekly benefits to eligible workers after they have been laid-off.
 In addition to the weekly SUI benefits, SUB Plans may ease the financial burden on workers who are laid off by providing one or more of the following benefits (all of which must be subordinate to cash benefits)1:

 - Separation pay

 How do employees qualify for SUB Plan Benefits?

-SUB Plan benefits are paid by employers to employees to help compensate them for involuntary separations from employment.
+Employers pay SUB Plan benefits to employees to help compensate them for involuntary separations from employment.
 To qualify for such benefits, the employee must be eligible for SUI benefits, and the unemployment must be the result of a “separation” that was “involuntary” for the employee.

 - The term “separation” includes both temporary separations, permanent severance of employment, and reductions from full-time to part-time work.
 In addition, an employee may be separated from employment even though it is believed that the employee will be re-employed by the same employer.

 - Involuntary separation typically is a termination or layoff that results from a reduction in workforce.
 This could be from a plant or operation closing or layoffs from cyclical, seasonal or technological causes.2

 Are SUB Plan benefits exempt from employment taxes?